 “I will get to that once I have taken you to the next location.”

 Anodyne spun his hands once again and clapped, the sphere encapsulated the group, and they moved into a new universe.
 As the sphere collapsed around them, a large spacecraft passed overhead, tearing its way towards the large space station positioned above the new planet.

 “This one is named Bellude.
 As you can see, these people are a little more advanced.
 They have killed their planet’s soul and won the race against the clock of death… as you might say, Vure.”

 Vure gave a little smile as they received recognition from Anodyne.

-“We get it, you need all of us to be present on these worlds to gain faith.
-Next we all move against Xarius.
-Now tell me, what do you mean this version of Light?”
+“We get it; you need all of us to be present in these worlds to gain faith.
+Next, we all move against Xarius.
+Now tell me, what do you mean by this version of Light?”

-Anodyne sighed as he tried to from the correct words in his mind.
+Anodyne sighed as he tried to form the correct words in his mind.

 “We have all met before…In a past life.
 In our past lives.”